Asset Management Credentials

 • How to apply real estate financial analysis tools to a property and identify options for improving financial performance

 The following courses are required for the Asset Management Specialist designation.
-In-person classes may be offered at a future NeighborWorks Training Institute.
-In the meantime, the three classes are available now on-demand through CHAM's partner HAI Group:
+In-person classes are offered at NeighborWorks Training Institutes, as well as on-demand through CHAM's partner HAI Group:

 To earn the Asset Management Specialist designation, the candidate needs to pass the final exams for each of the three courses.